-- Road to Perdition (movie 2002) review: Sam Mendes’ expertly assembled but cliché- and plot-hole-filled gangster thriller is a must-see largely thanks to the excellent performances of Tom Hanks and veteran Paul Newman.
+- Road to Perdition (2002) movie review: Sam Mendes’ expertly assembled but cliché- and plot-hole-filled gangster thriller is a must-see largely thanks to the excellent performances of Tom Hanks and veteran Paul Newman.

 - Three other notable Road to Perdition contributors: Cinematographer Conrad L. Hall, composer Thomas Newman, and production designer Dennis Gassner.

-Road to Perdition (movie 2002) review: Narrative issues hinder Sam Mendes’ great-looking Tom Hanks & Paul Newman showcase
+Road to Perdition (2002) movie review: Screenplay deficiencies tarnish Sam Mendes’ great-looking showcase for stars Tom Hanks and Paul Newman

 British director Sam Mendes won an Academy Award for his first feature film, the 1999 U.S.-made psychological drama/social critique American Beauty.
-His second effort was Road to Perdition, the 2002 movie adaptation of writer Max Allan Collins and illustrator Richard Piers Rayner’s graphic novel.
+His less widely acclaimed – and less persuasive – second feature came out three years later: The gangster/revenge thriller Road to Perdition, starring Oscar winners Tom Hanks (Philadelphia, 1993; Forrest Gump, 1994) and Paul Newman (The Color of Money, 1986).

-But instead of late 20th-century suburbia, Road to Perdition catapults viewers into the warped universe of a Midwestern town during the Great Depression; a place and an era where Family Values included faith, loyalty, a sprinkle of extortion, and wholesale murder.
+For instead of late 20th-century (or early 21st-century) suburbia, Road to Perdition catapults viewers into the warped universe of a Midwestern town during the Great Depression, a place and an era in which American Family Values included love, respect, loyalty, faith, a side of extortion, and, as warranted by circumstances, wholesale murder.

-Inspired by the lives of Illinois-based organized crime boss John Patrick Looney (1865–1942) and his son, Connor, and by writer Kazuo Koike and artist Goseki Kojima’s 1970s manga Lone Wolf and Cub, Road to Perdition begins as a teenager reminisces about the winter of 1931, a period when he and his father were on the run from a hired killer and assorted gangsters.
+Adapted by David Self (and several uncredited hands) from author Max Allan Collins and illustrator Richard Piers Rayner’s 1998 graphic novel – itself inspired by the lives of Illinois-based organized crime boss John Patrick Looney (1865–1942) and his son, Connor, and by writer Kazuo Koike and artist Goseki Kojima’s 1970s manga Lone Wolf and Cub – Road to Perdition begins as a teenager, Michael Sullivan Jr., reminisces about the winter of 1931, a time when he and his father were on the run from a hired killer and groups of gangsters.

-Things had been less complicated during the time the father, Michael Sullivan (Tom Hanks), worked as a hitman for Irish mafia boss John Rooney (Paul Newman).
+Things had been less complicated in the days when Michael Sullivan Sr. (Tom Hanks) worked as an enforcer for Irish mafia boss John Rooney (Paul Newman).
 Sullivan, in fact, had been raised by Rooney and cared for the old man as if he were his own father.
 (Unlike the relationship between Edward G. Robinson’s Rico and Douglas Fairbanks Jr.’s Joe in Mervyn LeRoy’s Little Caesar, there’s no gay angle here.)

-That feeling of mobster family intimacy is changed for the worse after 12-year-old Michael Sullivan Jr. (Tyler Hoechlin) sneaks into his father’s car and witnesses Rooney’s psychopathic biological son, Connor (Daniel Craig), kill a man at point blank.
-Connor attempts to get rid of the young witness, but ends up killing the boy’s mother (Jennifer Jason Leigh) and younger brother (Liam Aiken) instead.
+That feeling of mobster family intimacy is destroyed after 12-year-old Michael Sullivan Jr. (Tyler Hoechlin) sneaks into his father’s car and witnesses Rooney’s psychopathic biological son, Connor (Daniel Craig), kill a man at point blank.
+Connor attempts to get rid of the young witness but instead ends up killing the boy’s mother (Jennifer Jason Leigh) and younger brother (Liam Aiken).

-More murders ensue as the bereaved Sullivan Sr. – a man’s gotta do what a man’s gotta do – becomes obsessed with extracting revenge.
+More murders ensue as the bereaved Sullivan Sr. – a man’s gotta do what a man’s gotta do – becomes obsessed with exacting revenge.

-All the while, Sullivans Sr. and Jr. must keep running one step ahead of a bloodthirsty photographer (an appropriately creepy Jude Law) while dealing with the United States’ organized crime bosses – good capitalists all, eager to protect the stability of their businesses no matter what.
+All the while, Sullivans Sr. and Jr. must keep one step ahead of cunning, bloodthirsty photographer/free-lance assassin Harlen Maguire (an appropriately creepy Jude Law), while also attempting to stay on the good side of the United States’ organized crime bosses – good capitalists all, dedicated to protecting the stability of their business endeavors no matter what.